LukasBruns22/BD_Spot_Build/README.md

 ## Electronics Redesign

 The original design splits control between a Teensy 4.0 (master) and an Arduino Nano (slave).
-We eliminated the Teensy entirely and ran the full control stack on a single **Arduino Nano RP2040**, which offers dual-core ARM Cortex-M0+, built-in Wi-Fi/Bluetooth, a 6-axis IMU, and TinyML support — enough headroom for all robot functions in one board.
+We eliminated the Teensy entirely and ran the full control stack on a single **Arduino Nano RP2040**, which offers dual-core ARM Cortex-M0+, built-in Wi-Fi/Bluetooth, a 6-axis IMU, and TinyML support, which is enough headroom for all robot functions in one board.

-The previous group's PCB was wired for the Teensy and couldn't be reused, so we designed and soldered a new one from scratch using JST connectors and Wago terminals for a clean, modifiable layout.

 ## Control